2017 Italian Left leadership election: Candidates

 The two main candidates were Nicola Fratoianni and Arturo Scotto.
 Fratoianni was a member of the Communist Refoundation Party and then of Nichi Vendola's Left Ecology Freedom, of which he became Coordinator.
 He is considered the leader of the left-wing faction, which opposes an alliance with the centre-left Democratic Party.
-Fratoianni's aim is to create a left-wing to far-left party inspired by the Greek Syriza of Alexis Tsipras and the Spanish Podemos of Pablo Iglesias Turrión.
+Fratoianni's aim is to create a left-wing party inspired by the Greek Syriza of Alexis Tsipras and the Spanish Podemos of Pablo Iglesias Turrión.

 Arturo Scotto was a member of the social-democratic Democrats of the Left (predecessor of the centre-left Democratic Party) and then of Left Ecology Freedom.
 He is considered the leader of the right-wing faction, who supports an alliance with the Democratic Party and the creation of a centre-left coalition.
 Scotto always denied an alliance with the Democrats if their leader will remain the former Prime Minister Matteo Renzi, who is considered too centrist and liberal.

 On 2 February 2017, Scotto announced the withdrawal of his candidature due to the primary rules, which prevented the popular vote.
 After a few days Scotto left the party, along with 18 deputies.